This investigation is free and open to everyone.

 Epstein did not collect contacts randomly.
 His network was built through what intelligence analysts call "cluster recruitment" — entering a social circle through one contact and expanding outward through shared relationships.

 The D.C. cluster demonstrates the pattern precisely.
 Kimsey and Case knew each other intimately — they co-founded a company together.
 Leonsis worked for that company.
+Vradenburg shaped its government policy.
 Snyder occupied the same social stratum in the same city.
 Once Epstein had access to one member of this group, the social physics of D.C. power did the rest.

 The D.C. cluster is the clearest example because the connections are so explicit.
 Co-founders.
 Colleagues.
 Neighbors in the same social world.
-The victim's journals didn't just name powerful men — they named powerful men who knew each other.
+The victim's journals didn't just name powerful men — they named powerful men who knew each other, banked with the same institution, attended the same dinners, and lived in the same territory.

 Key Finding

-Four men from one city, one professional network, one social circle — all named in the same victim's authenticated journals.
-All listed in Epstein's contact directory.
+Four men from one city, one company, one social circle — all named in the same victim's authenticated journals.
+All connected to Epstein through multiple independent documentary sources.
 All protected by the 2007 NPA's blanket immunity provision.
 None investigated.
 None charged.
 None publicly questioned.
 The D.C. cluster is not an anomaly.
 It is the pattern — repeated across cities, industries, and decades — that makes the Epstein case a story about systems, not individuals.

 Cyclops Digital